dotnet/Silk.NET/website/blog/dec-2021/structure-chaining.md

 vk.GetPhysicalDeviceFeatures2(device, features2);
 ```

-Not only do the new `Chain` classes manage the lifetime of the structures for you, they can be safely stored on the
+The new `Chain` classes manage the lifetime of the structures for you and they can be safely stored on the
 heap, like any object.
-They efficiently handle the `SType` and `PNext` fields, ensuring they are always correct.
+They also efficiently handle the `SType` and `PNext` fields, ensuring they are always correct.
 It is
 also easy to modify and manipulate the chains.
 What is less obvious from the above example is that we are now able to
 validate that `PhysicalDeviceFeatures2` can be used as the _start_ of a chain, and that
 both `PhysicalDeviceDescriptorIndexingFeatures` and `PhysicalDeviceAccelerationStructureFeaturesKHR` are valid